svalgaard/docker-hello-world/README.md

 If this fails with
-`denied: requested access to the resource is denied`, you must first login using `docker login`
+`denied: requested access to the resource is denied`, you must first login using `docker login`.

+If your code is on GitHub, a better solution is to setup a build trigger which automatically pulls updates from GitHub to docker.